nhaney90/gis-applications/JavaScript/find-distance-along-line/README.md

 		calculatePointLocation(point1, point, distance);
 	}
 ```
-This is a simple method to return the midpoint of the line segment which will be used to "half" the segement.
+This is a simple method to return the midpoint of the line segment which will be used to "half" the segment.

 ```javascript
 function calculateMidPoint(point1, point2) {